Liven Up Your Living Space on a Budget

 by Shaunna Privratsky

-Have you grown tired of your home after being stuck inside for so long?
-You may not be able to physically relocate, but you can use these tips to relocate a few key pieces of furniture or swap out rooms to get a new look and feel on a small budget.
+Have you grown tired of your home or its décor?
+You may not be able to relocate physically, but you can use these tips to relocate a few key pieces of furniture or swap out rooms to get a new look and feel on a small budget.

 You don’t have enough space, the décor is outdated and you want a whole new look.
-Your income took a hit and your finances are at an all-time low.
+Maybe your income has taken a hit and your finances are at an all-time low.
 So spending a lot on redecorating is out of the question.

 No, you don’t need to move.
 Just use some of these tried-and-true tricks to refresh your space without spending a fortune.